 Las Vegas may not be the first place you consider when planning a family trip, but that doesn't mean it shouldn't be on your list.
 There's no doubt that Sin City is perfectly situated for visiting an authentic smorgasbord of family-friendly attractions, including the Hoover Dam.
 The Hoover Dam is a fun and instructive excursion with various tour options, making it a great choice for your family's Vegas vacation.

-The Hoover Dam may not seem remarkable to those who have never seen it, but once you’re in front of it, it’s easy to see why it is regarded as one of the seven engineering wonders of the modern era.
+The Hoover Dam may not seem remarkable to those who have never seen it — photos seriously don't do it any justice.
+Once you’re in front of it, though, it’s easy to see why it is regarded as one of the seven engineering wonders of the modern era.

-The Hoover dam tour is worth every minute—there are plenty of activities for the whole family, and the entrance fees are relatively cheap, which comes in handy if you’re on a tight budget.
-Book a Hoover Dam tour with MaxTour today!
+Hoover Dam tours are worth every minute.
+There are plenty of activities for the whole family, ranging from educational to just plain fun.
+The ticket fees are relatively cheap, which comes in handy if you’re on a tight budget.